nerdschoolbergen/javascript-best-practices/exercise-2/README.md

-# Exercise 2 - Syntax continued
+# Exercise 2 - Equality

 You will learn about:
  - Equality